bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @mockersf, @DGriffin91, @harudagondi, @alice-i-cecile</div>

 The library Bevy uses for audio, [`rodio`], contains support for spatial audio.
-In this version, we now support spatial audio (with certain caveats, like no HRTF and no first class support for `Emitter` and `Listener` components).
+Bevy 0.10 exposes basic spatial audio.
+There are still a few caveats, like no HRTF and no first class support for `Emitter` and `Listener` components.

 Interestingly, during the development of this specific feature, `@harudagondi` found a [bug][reverse-channels-bug] where the audio channels reverse when running the app in either debug or release mode.
 This turns out to be a `rodio` issue, and this also affects previous versions of Bevy.
 Thanks to `@dis-da-moe`, the bug has been [fixed upstream][rodio-pr].
 See the linked PR for interesting details about audio programming quirks and performance issues.